 Well, Brett’s like fucking Persian or something like that.
 I don’t know what the hell’s going on there.

-It’s strange that politicians choose these tactics.
+Do you think it’s strange that politicians choose bully tactics.
 It doesn’t seem to be a very effective Boogeyman.

 I know.
 I don’t think so either.
 And that’s why if you have to resort to these tactics to try and elevate yourself it just makes you look dumber.
 And I think that more Canadians are waking up to the idea that, you know, things aren’t going that great.
 People are in jail for protesting.
 People got their bank accounts taken away.
 People got trampled at a protest by the RCMP.
 And that doesn’t look good in the citizens eyes.
 And that goes for whatever you’re protesting.
 Even the encampments that have been taking place here in Alberta in Edmonton and Calgary at the University of Calgary and at University of Alberta when these students went out and put up these tents.
 Politically I maybe don’t agree with them but I don’t think they should get the shit kicked out of them by riot police because they’re trying to get their message out there.